 Figure 1.
 The problem: A trial participant’s journey involves multiple, fragmented encounters which generate health data, including data generated as part of a clinical trial.

-Connecting clinical trial data to a participant’s information in the real world, if done in an ethical and privacy preserving way, and in a way that doesn’t impact a trial’s operations, can truly improve patient outcomes.
+Connected clinical trials, where clinical data links to a participant’s information in the real world can truly improve patient outcomes.
 In 2019, we introduced Datavant for Clinical Trials solutions to power that data linkage.

 Figure 2.
-The solution: Connecting clinical trial data to a participant’s data outside of a clinical trial can help answer more questions and improve clinical outcomes.
+The solution: Connecting clinical trial data to a participant’s data outside of a clinical trial can help answer specific questions and improve clinical outcomes.

 We believe a next generation clinical trial requires the following to be successful:

-- A privacy-preserving way to connect clinical trial and real-world data (we call this )
+- A privacy-preserving way to connect clinical trial and real-world data (we call this Trial Tokenization)

-- Timely, complete, , real-world data that can help ask and answer the right questions
+- Timely, complete, fit for purpose, real-world data that can help ask and answer the right questions

 - Collaboration across the clinical trial ecosystem (sponsors, technology and service providers, clinical professionals, academics, regulatory and ethics groups, advocacy groups, and the trial participants themselves) to define and implement best practices so that every trial can be connected

-Over the next few months, we will be sharing best practices around how the next generation of connected clinical trials can help better answer questions and resolve clinical trial challenges, as well as some use cases that our partners and customers have unlocked by bridging clinical trial and real world data.
+Over the next few months, we will be sharing best practices around how the next generation of connected clinical trials can help better answer questions and resolve clinical trial challenges, as well as some use cases that our partners and customers have unlocked by bridging clinical trial and real-world data.
+We look forward to continuing the conversation!

 Datavant is keen to collaborate with anyone who is interested in creating the next generation of clinical trials.
 Please visit our Clinical Development Resources page or contact us at firstname.lastname@example.org if you want to learn more and collaborate with us.